BotNexusAI/claude-code-plus/README.md

     ```

 3.  **Start the Server**:
-    Once initialization is complete, start the proxy server with a single command.
-This will handle creating a virtual environment, installing dependencies, and launching the server.
+    Once initialization is complete, start the proxy server.
+By default, it runs in the background.

     ```bash
     bash run.sh start
     ```
-    The server will be running at `http://localhost:8082`.
+    The server will run at `http://localhost:8082`.
+Logs are written to `.ccp.log`.

+    To view logs from the background server, use:
+    ```bash
+    bash run.sh logs
+    ```

+    To run the server in the foreground and see logs directly, use the `-f` flag:
+    ```bash
+    bash run.sh start -f
+    ```

 ### Using with Claude Code 🎮